alexanderdann/computer-vision-projects/projects/tinygrad/README.md

-# TinyGrad - A Neural Network Framework Built From Scratch in NumPy
+# Tinygrad - A Neural Network Framework Built From Scratch in NumPy

 ## Motivation